Nubuck/z1-app-starter/readme.md

 ## Roadmap

-While [Z!
-Core](https://github.com/SaucecodeOfficial/zero-one-core) documentation is being completed this repo is due to be updated frequently.
+While [Z1 Core](https://github.com/SaucecodeOfficial/zero-one-core) documentation is being completed this repo is due to be updated frequently.

 Once Z1 is complete this repo will be moved to the upcoming Z1 GANG HQ.